GurenMashu/MentalHealth_Bot/README.md

 # Disclaimer! :
 > This chatbot offers emotional support but is not a substitute for professional medical or mental health advice.
-Please consult a qualified expert for any medical concerns.
+Please consult a qualified expert for any medical concerns..

 ## Directory Structure ->
 ```bash